-- Write short messages or emails to friends, family or colleagues, and encourage them to write back to you. - Learn how to do things in your writing like giving information, inviting, suggesting, thanking and apologising. - Practise writing messages that are at least 25 words (Part 6 of the test), so that you know what this number of words looks like. - Find pictures in a coursebook or online which make a story (Part 7 of the test).
-Tell the story first, then write it.
-Write at least 35 words, so that you know what this number of words looks like. - Look at model answers in coursebooks to see what good answers at A2 level are like. - Practise writing with the same time limit as in the exam. - Make sure you write about all three questions in the message (Part 6 of the test) and all three pictures (Part 7 of the test).
-Also make sure your writing is in a logical order and that your sentences are connected to each other.
-The examiners look at these when marking your writing. - Always check your writing for spelling, grammar and vocabulary mistakes.
+- Write short messages or emails to friends, and encourage them to write back to you.
+If possible, write to a penfriend.
+Ask your teacher to sign up your class to Penfriends. - Learn how to do things in your writing like describing, inviting, suggesting, thanking and reminding. - Practise writing emails, articles and stories that are at least 100 words, so that you know what this number of words looks like. - When you practise answering exam questions, try not to use the language that is in the question; write this in your own words instead. - Look at model answers in coursebooks to see what good answers at B1 level are like. - Practise writing with the same time limit as in the exam. - Always check your writing for spelling, grammar and vocabulary mistakes.
 The examiner will look at these when they mark your writing, as well as how clear your message is.
 You can use our online tool Write & Improve to help you.